UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_01.md

 4             Almond Delight   R  Cold       110        2    2     200    1.0   14.0       8       1        25      3     1.0  0.75  34.384843
 ```

-This mostly helps if we only have a single function we wish to use
-instead of importing the entire package.

 Notes:

-We can also import a single function from a package using the keyword
+We can also import a single function from a library using the keyword
 `from`.

-If we only wanted the `read_csv()` function from the `pandas` package,
+If we only want the `read_csv()` function from the `pandas` package, we
-we could first specify the package the function belongs to, followed by
+could first specify the library the function belongs to, followed by the
-the function name:
+function name:

 Here it’s `from pandas import read_csv`.

 Now when we call `read_csv()`, we don’t need to specify the package name
 or alias before it.

+This mostly helps if we have only a single function we wish to use,
+instead of importing the entire library.

-This is all fun and dandy but how do we import functions we’ve made that
+This works for Python libraries but how do we import functions we’ve
-are located in another file?
+made that are located in another file?

 If we want to reuse code to adhere to the DRY principle, what is our
 next step?

-This question will be answered in the screencast and slides of the next
+This question will be answered in the next section of this module.
-section.

 ---